 Finding out that the DVLA has revoked your driving licence is devastating.
 One letter through the post and suddenly your independence, your job, and your daily routine are all at risk.
 You might be wondering how this happened, whether the DVLA driving licence revocation is permanent, and most importantly, what you can do about it.

 At Scarsdale Solicitors, we help drivers across England and Wales fight back against DVLA driving licence revocation.
-Whether you’re a new driver who’s accumulated 6 points, someone facing medical revocation, or a motorist who’s been caught up in the totting-up system, our specialist motoring solicitors know exactly how to build your case and protect your right to drive.
+Whether you’re a new driver who’s accumulated 6 points, someone facing medical revocation, or a motorist who’s been caught up in the totting-up system, our specialist motoring law solicitors know exactly how to build your case and protect your right to drive.

 Call us now on +44 (0) 161 660 6050 for a free, confidential consultation about your DVLA driving licence revocation.